-What Is the Best Temporary Hair Color for Kids?
+The Best Temporary Hair Color for Kids: 8 Products to Try

 Your little Katy Perry is begging for pink streaks or blue tips, but you’re worried about whether or not it’s safe to dye her hair at all.
 The good news?
 There are plenty of temporary options you can try that won’t damage your child’s strands.